openapi-json-schema-tools/openapi-json-schema-generator/README.md

 - Openapi spec inline schemas supported at any depth
 - If needed, validation of some json schema keywords can be deactivated via a configuration class
 - Payload values are not coerced when validated, so a datetime value can pass other validations that describe the payload only as type string
-- String transmission of numbers supported with type: string, format: number, value can be accessed as a Decimal with inst.as_decimal_oapg
+- String transmission of numbers supported with type: string, format: number, value can be accessed as a Decimal with inst.as_decimal_
 - Multiple content types supported for request and response bodies
 - Endpoint response always also includes the urllib3.HTTPResponse
 - Endpoint response deserialization can be skipped with the skip_deserialization argument